Philosophy, Computing, and Artificial Intelligence

 The fox's goal "I have the cheese" is a goal of achieving (bringing about or causing) some future state of the world in order to maintain a certain existence, namely, that it not be hungry.

-We can imagine that the fox gets its initial achievement goal because has the following maintenance goal:
+The fox gets its initial achievement goal because has the following maintenance goal:

 If I am hungry, then I have food and I eat the food.